SegataLab/Msmithii_molecular_clocking/README.md

 `<strain_heterogeneity_detecting_example.fna>` A FAST file containing one single continuous nucleotide sequence extracted from MSA
 `<strain_heterogeneity_detecting_example.bam>` A BAM file containing reads-contig alignment by mapping metagenomic reads against the extracted sequence from MSA.
 `<m__ppa3_SchirmerM_2016__G88704__bin.11>` The header name of the contig in `<strain_heterogeneity_detecting_example.fna>`

+Output:

+A four-column text file: First column indicates the detected sites' coordinate in the MSA; Second column gives the dominant base; Third column is the possible alternatives based on mapping analysis; Fourth column is the dominance alllel rate for the detected sites.
+Note: here just reported sites < 0.8 dominance rate.

 ~~~Bash
 usage: strain_heterogeneity_detector.py [-h] [mag] [bam] [contigs]